matrix-org/matrix-spec-proposals/proposals/1708-well-known-for-federation.md

 must be taken that a single 500 error or connection failure should not break federation for an extended period.
 A short cache time of about an hour might be appropriate; alternatively, servers might use an exponential backoff.

-### Outstanding questions

-Should we follow 30x redirects for the .well-known file?
-On the one hand, there is no obvious usecase and they add complexity (for example: how do they interact with caches?).
-On the other hand, we'll presumably be using an HTTP client library to handle some of the caching stuff, and they might be useful for something?

 ## Problems